bibbycodes/ft-infra-tech-test-robert-griffith/README.md

 ## Python Bank App

-Create a bank app which satifies the following acceptance criteria:
+Create a bank app which satisfies the following acceptance criteria:
 ```
 Given a client makes a deposit of 1000 on 10-01-2012
 And a deposit of 2000 on 13-01-2012